Oktopost/Squid/Docs/Source/References/Select/column.rst

 	public function column(...$columns): static

-List columns to append to the :code:`SELECT` clause.
+List of columns to append to the :code:`SELECT` clause.

 ----------